micwallace/wallacepos/README.md

 To deploy WallacePOS on dokku:

-1. Install [dokku-buildpack-multi](https://github.com/pauldub/dokku-multi-buildpack) on your dokku host.
+1. Install the [dokku-apt](https://github.com/F4-Group/dokku-apt) plugin on your dokku host.

 2. Fork the WallacePOS to a PRIVATE repo (IMPORTANT), edit /library/wpos/.dbconfig.json and fill in your own values.